Nap Rucker

-George Napoleon "Nap" Rucker (September 30, 1884 – December 19, 1970) was a sportsperson and politician from Georgia.
+George Napoleon "Nap" Rucker (September 30, 1884 – December 19, 1970) was an American professional baseball pitcher and politician from Georgia.
 Rucker was a left-handed pitcher in Major League Baseball for the Brooklyn Superbas/Dodgers/Robins.
-Over his 10 seasons, Rucker lead the league in shutouts, complete games, and innings pitched throughout his career.
+Over his 10 seasons, Rucker led the league in shutouts, complete games, and innings pitched throughout his career.
 On September 5, 1908, Rucker became the first left-handed pitcher to throw a no-hitter in Dodger history.